KaiNet-X/Network/Docs/Client.md

 - `void RegisterChannelType<T>(Func<Task<T>> open, Func<ChannelManagementMessage, Task> channelManagement, Func<T, Task> close) where T : IChannel` - Registeres a custom channel so the client can open it, facilitate it on the other end, and close it automatically.
 (Must also be done server-side to work)
 - `void RegisterMessageHandler<T>(Action<T> handler) where T : MessageBase` - Registers handler for a custom message type
 - `void RegisterMessageHandler(Action<MessageBase> handler, Type messageType)` - Registers handler for a custom message type
+- `bool Connect(ulong maxAttempts = 0, bool throwWhenExausted = false)` - Tries to connect to the server endpoint specified in the constructor.
+If it fails, throw aggregate exception or return false.
+- `Task<bool> ConnectAsync(ulong maxAttempts = 0, bool throwWhenExausted = false)` - Tries to connect to the server endpoint specified in the constructor.
+If it fails, throw aggregate exception or return false.